-Without Water Frontage *09 10 Feet

-In all other respects, the requirements of this Zoning Ordinance shall apply.
-Provided, however, that such alternate required yard standards shall not be applied to any lot or parcel which is not served or proposed to be served with public wastewater service.

 GENERAL REQUIREMENTS & PROVISIONS.
 All uses of land in this District shall be subject to the general requirements and provisions contained in Article 4 of this Ordinance.

 SPECIAL REQUIREMENTS OF the R-1 Lake Residential DISTRICT.

 The landscape and terrain shall be preserved in its natural state insofar as practicable, by minimizing tree and soil removal and any grade changes shall be in keeping with the general appearance of abutting developed areas.
 Building size, mass and scale shall be in balance and harmony with adjacent areas.